 Redundancy & Resilience

 Hybrid cloud architectures offer redundancy by distributing workloads across multiple environments.
-In case of a security incident or a failure in one cloud environment, you can shift services to another environment.
+In case of a security incident or a failure in one cloud environment, services can be shifted to another.
 This ensures continuity and minimizes the impact on operations.

 -